On the Distributed Complexity of Large-Scale Graph Computations

-\onlyLong{Eventually, in a computation each machine $M_i$, for each $1 \leq i \leq k$, must set a designated local output variable $o_i$ (which need not depend on the set of vertices assigned to machine $M_i$), and the \emph{output configuration} $o=\langle o_1,\dots,o_k\rangle$ must satisfy certain feasibility conditions w.r.t.\ problem $\cP$.
-For example, for the minimum spanning tree problem each $o_i$ corresponds to a set of edges, and the edges in the union of such sets must form an MST of the input graph.
-Similarly, when considering the PageRank problem, each $o_i$ corresponds to PageRank values of (one or more nodes), such that the PageRank value of each node of the graph should be output by at least one machine.}
+Eventually, in a computation each machine $M_i$, for each $1 \leq i \leq k$, must set a designated local output variable $o_i$ (which need not depend on the set of vertices assigned to machine $M_i$), and the \emph{output configuration} $o=\langle o_1,\dots,o_k\rangle$ must satisfy certain feasibility conditions w.r.t.\ problem $\cP$.
+For example, when considering the PageRank problem, each $o_i$ corresponds to PageRank values of (one or more nodes), such that the PageRank value of each node of the graph should be output by {\em at least one} (arbitrary) machine.